Skip to content

 Error Types

-Note: This page is in construction 🚧
+Note: This draft page is under construction 🚧

 The result of a formula is sometimes an error.
 In some situations those errors are expected and your formulas might be dealing with them.
 The error #N/A might signal that there is no data to evaluate the formula yet.
-Maybe the payrol has not been introduced for that month just yet.
+Maybe the payroll has not been introduced for that month just yet.

 Some other errors like #SPILL!, #CIRC! or #ERROR! signal an error in your spreadsheet logic and must be corrected.